PrototypeZ/SaveState/README.md

 + Q: What about the performance of SaveState?

-  A: It's based on byte code transforming and annotation processor, so the runtime performance is as good as other compiled code written by you.
+  A: It's based on byte code transforming and annotation processor, so the runtime performance is as good as other compiled code written by yourself.
   It will only have a little influence on the compile time, but I think it can be ignored.

 + Q: What about the size of SaveState?
 How much will it increase the APK size?